-Some of the most fun kinds of settings for an exciting and dangerous adventure are the kinds of settings where you wouldn’t expect much danger or excitement.
+Some of the most fun kinds of unusual settings for an exciting and dangerous adventure are the settings where you wouldn’t expect much danger or excitement.
 When you think of “utopia,” you think “perfect,” “peaceful,” “without flaws.”
 But nothing is without flaws, and dark secrets are sure to be hidden beneath the surface of even the most beautiful and thriving civilizations.

 I could go on about how a story like this could be a good allegory for American exceptionalism and how ignoring the flaws of our civilization or assuming that we are somehow above the usual problems that plague nations and cause their downfall just allow those flaws to fester until we have no choice but to address them or risk total destruction.